 Our already excellent live music scene added another, rather large (probably peacock) feather to its hat when Powderfinger’s bassist John Collins opened The Triffid.
 The renovated World War II hanger has incredible sound quality, pulls killer acts and has a top beer garden.

 6. Experience world-class art at QAGOMA

 “Have you been to GOMA?” will be one of the top three questions any local will ask.
 We’re proud of our modern art gallery.
-It’s the largest in Australia, it just turned 10 and when you finish there pop into QAG, the Queensland Art Gallery next door.
+It’s the largest in Australia and conveniently located next door to QAG, the Queensland Art Gallery.